 The focus of this work was a Mirror Event, held on 18 February 2016 and hosted by the SDC.
 It was attended by

 Keetie Roelen and

 Stephen Devereux from the CSP, members of the SDC Directorate and other interested SDC staff.

 Stephen Devereux, Research Fellow, Institute of Development Studies (IDS) / March 2016

-Presenters from the Centre for Social Protection at IDS introduced the concept and explained why social protection is important for SDC in relation to its strategic objectives and priority themes.
-SDC then set out preliminary findings from a light-touch mapping of social protection interventions currently supported by SDC.
+Presenters from the Centre for Social Protection at IDS introduced the concept and explained why social protection is important for the SDC in relation to its strategic objectives and priority themes.
+The SDC then set out preliminary findings from a light-touch mapping of social protection interventions currently supported by the SDC.

 IDS summarised positions taken to social protection by other agencies, ranging from the instrumentalist approaches of the World Bank and World Food Programme to the rights-based approaches of ILO and UNICEF.

 A lively discussion followed, focusing on how the SDC should engage with social protection going forward.
 There was consensus that a more coherent focus was needed, while recognising that the nature of SDC engagement is always context-specific and responsive to needs.

 In the afternoon a participatory mapping exercise started to clarify SDC's emerging approach to social protection, including the mandate and objectives, guiding principles, target groups, modes of engagement, funding modalities and partnerships.

 The high level of interest in this topic across all domains and levels within the SDC was very encouraging.
 SDC-QA will start a consultation regarding next steps in March 2016.